Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 **Now describe an algorithm (do not program it) that takes as input such a tree and returns its number of leaves.
 A leaf in a graph is a vertex with degree 1.**

 A program that takes a tree as input would operate as follows:
-- Calculate the number of verticies
+- Create a counter
 -  Iterate through all the vertices
 	- If the degree is 1 then it is a leaf. (i.e number of edges is 1)
-		-
+		- Increment counter